Frequently asked questions about PIFELTRO

 • Any other medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-• Tell your doctor if you have taken rifabutin in the past 4 weeks.
+• If you have taken rifabutin in the past 4 weeks.

-You should also tell your doctor if you:
+You should also tell your healthcare provider if you:

 • Are pregnant or plan to become pregnant.
 It is not known if PIFELTRO can harm your unborn baby.
-Tell your doctor if you become pregnant while taking PIFELTRO.
+Tell your healthcare provider if you become pregnant while taking PIFELTRO.

 • Are breastfeeding or plan to breastfeed.
 It is not known if PIFELTRO can pass into your breast milk.
 Do not breastfeed if you take PIFELTRO.